exercism/cpp/concepts/functions/introduction.md

 };
 ```

-## Function Overloading
+## Function overloading

 If you take the function header without the return type, you get a function's __type signature__.
-The type signature is defined by the function's name, the number of parameters, their types, and their qualifiers.
+The type signature is defined by the function's name, the number of parameters, their types, and their qualifiers (but not their names).
-If you change anything about the signature, the compiler will search for a fitting function.
+A change in the signature results in a new function.
 When two functions have the same name but differences in the rest of their type signature, the practice is called function overloading.

-The `play_sound` example has six different overloads to accommodate many different scenarios:
+The `play_sound` example has six different overloads to accommodate different scenarios:

 ```cpp
 // different argument types: